SyntaxErrorSolos/IceDiscord/Privacy.md

 1 ~ We collect the contents of your message for the automoderation system.
 We **Do NOT store the contents of your message in any database!**

-2 ~ The chatbot system also collects your message content, The contents of your message **ARE** shared with a 3rd party service, namely [Brainshop](https://brainshop.ai/).
-You can read more about how they manage your data in their [Terms Of Use](https://brainshop.ai/terms)

 ## Delete my data!
 Most data collected by Ice can be deleted by using the commands present in Ice